-- 3.6.1.
+3.6.1.
 Governing bodies may only borrow money with the written permission of the Secretary of State.

-The only exception to this rule is certain specific schemes already approved by the Secretary of State.
-Currently only Salix loans have such approval. - 3.6.2.
+- 3.6.2.
 In the context of the above paragraph, the use of credit cards, bank overdrafts, and finance leases constitute borrowing. - 3.6.3.
 Schools must seek advice from the local authority before entering into any contract where it acquires the temporary use of equipment.
 See section 2.4.1 on Leases. - 3.6.4.
-This provision does not refer to any loan schemes which the Council may decide to run in the future.
+This provision does not refer to any loan schemes which the Council may decide to run in the future, or schemes made available by the Secretary of State currently including the Salix scheme.